trpc-group/trpc-cpp/docs/en/basic_tutorial.md

 By the configuration, `Forward` service will use target(ip:port) to access the `HelloWorld` service.

-After setting the options of the ServiceProxy, then creating and using the ServiceProxy to access the helloworld service.
+After setting the options of the ServiceProxy, then create and use the ServiceProxy to access the helloworld service.

 First, add a constructor to the ForwardServiceServiceImpl class in file `./server/service.h`, and define a GreeterServiceProxy type smart pointer member variable.